GMGilson/GMGilson.github.io/index.md

 * Version Control
 * Command Line Interface

 Familiarity in these systems are not only important in future courses at UC Davis, but in the industry as a whole.
-Inspired by a course developed at [MIT](https://missing.csail.mit.edu/) to teach students these importatnt tools, this course is designed to improve students' knowledge of straegies and skills for using the *Nix tools and debugging.
+Inspired by a course developed at [MIT](https://missing.csail.mit.edu/) to teach students these importatnt tools, The Missing CS Class is designed to improve students' knowledge of *Nix tools and skills for debugging.

 ---